fostermadeco/fm-website-starter/README.md

 # Foster Made Website Starter

-Starter files for new website project using Vagrant and Laravel Mix.
+Starter files for new website project.

 ## What is included: